Aivar Pilv

 Aivar Pilv (born 22 March 1961) is an Estonian lawyer.

-In 1984, he graduated from Tartu State University in law specialty.
+In 1984, he graduated from Tartu State University with a degree in law.

 Since 1984, he is a member of Estonian Bar Association (Eesti Advokatuur).
 2004–2010, he was the head of the association.
-In 1993, he established his own judicial bureau: AS Advokaadibüroo Aivar Pilv.
+In 1993, he established his own law firm, AS Advokaadibüroo Aivar Pilv.

 He has been a major figure in big court cases, e.g. related to Andrus Veerpalu (Andrus Veerpalu v International Ski Federation) and Villu Reiljan.